Tauhidul-Islam-RoMaN/Tauhidul-Islam-RoMaN/README.md

 ### 🔭 I’m a web Developer.
 ### 👯 I’m exploring MERN Stack developing
 ### 📫 How to reach me: tauhidroman@gmail.com
-### ⚡ Fun fact: I can speak Bangla and English.
+### ⚡ Fun fact: I can speak Bangla, English.
 I am a Chemical Engineer & also a Cyclist.